 Unless you have a water pump, a large furnace, and other major power needs, 3000-5000 watts should suffice for your home.
 If you’re concerned about it or have a large house with lots of electrical equipment, shoot for 5000-7500 watts instead.

 Before you can run your generator all night, you need to install it.
 Don’t make the rookie mistake of setting it the first place you see some flat ground.
 Moreover, you shouldn’t place a generator indoors.
 So, where do you put it?

 A generator should be located near the fuse box, if at all possible.
 When you can’t place it nearby, make sure you have appropriate cords to connect it to your home.
 However, I suggest building a small, open-sided shelter on the side of your home.
-Place it beside, but never in front of your fuse box.
+Place it besides, but never in front of your fuse box.